-En español | Joy Harjo did not plan on becoming a poet; a visual artist, she began creating poems as a new way to express herself after becoming active in the Native rights movement in the 1970s.
+En español | Joy Harjo did not plan on becoming a poet.
+A visual artist, she began creating poems as a new way to express herself after becoming active in the Native rights movement in the 1970s.

-"It makes a statement that there are indigenous people in this country,” she says, “and some of us are poets — actually, there are many Native poets.”
+"It makes a statement that there are indigenous people in this country,” she says.
+“And some of us are poets.
+Actually, there are many Native poets.”

 In addition to her accomplishments as a poet, Harjo is also an award-winning musician (she learned the saxophone in her late 30s) and the author of the 2012 memoir Crazy Brave, which won an American Book Award.
-Her most recent poetry collection, An American Sunrise, was published in August.
+Her most recent poetry collection, An American Sunrise, was published in August 2019.

-"To her, poems are ‘carriers of dreams, knowledge and wisdom,’ and through them she tells an American story of tradition and loss, reckoning and myth-making,” said Librarian of Congress Carla Hayden in a statement announcing Harjo's appointment.
+"To her, poems are ‘carriers of dreams, knowledge and wisdom,’ and through them she tells an American story of tradition and loss, reckoning and myth-making,” Hayden said in a statement announcing Harjo's appointment.

 Those themes are at the heart of An American Sunrise, in which Harjo writes about the forced relocation of the Muscogee people from their homelands east of the Mississippi River to what is now Oklahoma as a result of the 1830 Indian Removal Act.

 Drawing on personal and tribal history, Harjo captures both the profound injustice of forced relocation, whose effects persist into the present day, and the resilience that comes from engaging with one's history.